St. Dominic's Cathedral, Fuzhou: Architecture

-The cathedral is built in the neo-Gothic style, however with neo-Classical, neo-Romanesque, and Chinese touches, as respectively seen in the pillars of the nave, the rounded-arches found throughout the building, and the many of the exterior pinnacles, which makes the cathedral unique within the realm of ecclesiastical construction.
+The cathedral is built in the Gothic Revival style, however with Neoclassical, Romanesque Revival, and Chinese touches, as respectively seen in the pillars of the nave, the rounded-arches found throughout the building, and many of the exterior pinnacles, which makes the cathedral unique within the realm of ecclesiastical construction.
 The cathedral follows a typical basilica floor plan with two rows of 11 Corinthian columns separating the nave from the two aisles.
 The cathedral also features the ribbed groin vaults—a common feature of the medieval cathedrals of Europe.
 The vaults of St. Dominic's Cathedral are painted blue and dotted with stars.
 This is a common feature among cathedrals and churches built in the neo-Gothic style, such as the Sainte Chapelle in Paris, France, or the Notre Dame Basilica in Montreal, Canada.

 Altars

 The cathedral contains five altars.
 The high altar of the cathedral is topped by a statue of Our Lady of the Rosary, who revealed to St. Dominic the Catholic devotion of the Rosary.
 There are also four side altars in four side chapels within the cathedral: the north-transept altar of St. Joseph; the south-transept altar of St. Therese; the altar at the chapel of the Sacred Heart at the rear of the north aisle, which was later rededicated to St. Vincent Ferrer; and the altar at the chapel of the Immaculate Heart of Mary at the rear of the south aisle, which was later rededicated to St. Francis Xavier in 2017, but eventually rededicated to St. Peter Sanz, a bishop of the Archdiocese of Fuzhou.
 The rededications of the two rear-end chapels to Sts.
 Vincent Ferrer and Peter Sanz is reminiscent of the cathedral's Dominican foundations and are possibly restorations of the original dedications of the altars from before the destructions brought by Cultural Revolution.
 The relics of St. Joseph and St. Therese are placed in the central niche of their respective altars.